elastic/es2unix/README.md

 tabular format is compact.  es2unix strives to keep spaces significant so all output works with existing line-oriented *NIX tools.

 # Install

         curl -s download.elasticsearch.org/es2unix/es >~/bin/es
         chmod +x ~/bin/es

 # Usage

+The `es` command takes subcommands and a few options.
+It assumes it's talking to ES at its default HTTP port using `http://localhost:9200` but accepts `-u` to change that.
+It must be a fully qualifed URL with scheme, host, & port.

+You can also supply `-v`, for most commands, to print a column header.

 ## Version